-Celebrate the honey season by sending chocolate to the editor: Not really!—she doesn’t need it.
-However, she does need your pictures and stories of success to share with readers, along with pictures and stories of what went terribly wrong to help us all better keep bees.
-Email them to our editor, Joli Winer, and thanks in advance.
+Celebrate the honey season by sending chocolate to the editor: Not really!—he doesn’t need it.
+However, he does need your pictures and stories of success to share with readers, along with pictures and stories of what went terribly wrong to help us all better keep bees.
+Email them to our editor, Matthew Merz, and thanks in advance.

 Northeastern Kansas Beekeepers Association